-The signals shall be provided in standard units based on the specifications given in paragraph 6.5.3.
+The signals shall be provided in standard units based on the specifications given in paragraph 6.5.3. of this appendix.
 Actual signals shall be clearly identified separately from default value or limp-home signals.

 6.5.1.3.
-For all emission control systems for which specific on-board evaluation tests are conducted (catalyst, oxygen sensor, etc.), except misfire detection, fuel system monitoring and comprehensive component monitoring, the results of the most recent test performed by the vehicle and the limits to which the system is compared shall be made available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3.
+For all emission control systems for which specific on-board evaluation tests are conducted (catalyst, oxygen sensor, etc.), except misfire detection, fuel system monitoring and comprehensive component monitoring, the results of the most recent test performed by the vehicle and the limits to which the system is compared shall be made available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3. of this appendix.
 For the monitored components and systems excepted above, a pass/fail indication for the most recent test results shall be available through the data link connector.

-All data required to be stored in relation to OBD in-use performance according to the provisions of paragraph 7.6. of this appendix shall be available through the serial data port on the standardized data link connector according to the specifications given in paragraph 6.5.3. of Appendix 1 to Annex 11 of this Regulation.
+All data required to be stored in relation to OBD in-use performance according to the provisions of paragraph 7.6. of this appendix shall be available through the serial data port on the standardized data link connector according to the specifications given in paragraph 6.5.3. of this appendix.

 6.5.1.4.
-The OBD requirements to which the vehicle is certified (i.e. Annex 11 or the alternative requirements specified in paragraph 5.) and the major emission control systems monitored by the OBD system consistent with paragraph 6.5.3.3. shall be available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3. of this Appendix.
+The OBD requirements to which the vehicle is certified (i.e. Annex 11 or the alternative requirements specified in paragraph 5. of this Regulation) and the major emission control systems monitored by the OBD system consistent with paragraph 6.5.3.3. of this appendix shall be available through the serial data port on the standardised data link connector according to the specifications given in paragraph 6.5.3. of this appendix.
+[Editorial note: cross-reference to “paragraph 5. of this Regulation” needs to be confirmed]

 6.5.1.5.
-From 1 January 2003 for new types and from 1 January 2005 for all types of vehicles entering into service, the software calibration identification number shall be made available through the serial port on the standardised data link connector.
+For all types of vehicles entering into service, the software calibration identification number shall be made available through the serial port on the standardised data link connector.
 The software calibration identification number shall be provided in a standardised format.

 6.5.2.
 The emission control diagnostic system is not required to evaluate components during malfunction if such evaluation would result in a risk to safety or component failure.